mu-majid/sql-postgres-lab/README.md

   * INTERSECT ALL finds the rows common in the results of two queries.
   * EXCEPT finds the rows that are present in the first query bot *not* second query (removes duplicates)
   * EXCEPT ALL finds rows that are present in the first query but *not* second query.

+### Sub-queries Notes:

+  * A sub query could be written in a SELECT, FROM, JOIN, or WHERE clause.
+This depends on the structure the sub-query returns
+  * a sub-query could return a scalar value, many rows and one column, many rows and many columns, and one row and many columns
+  * when a sub-query is used in FROM or JOIN clause, it should be always renamed.